 This programme is accredited by the Association for Nutrition (AfN, AC289).

-You will gain invaluable experience and acquire or improve key transferable skills such as teamwork, decision-making, presentation and organisational skills, as well as building communications, management and initiative skills.
-You will also foster a deeper understanding of food and nutrition by applying the theory you have learnt college to practical situations.
+Students will gain invaluable experience and acquire or improve key transferable skills such as teamwork, decision-making, presentation and organisational skills, as well as building communications, management and initiative skills.
+You will also foster a deeper understanding of food and nutrition by applying the theory you have learned in college to practical situations.

-Many of our students go on to specialise in specific areas of nutrition by undertaking masters programmes and additional study in areas such as public health nutrition, health promotion, sports nutrition and dietetics.
+Many students go on to specialise in specific areas of nutrition by undertaking masters programmes and additional study in areas such as public health nutrition, health promotion, sports nutrition, and dietetics.
+A number of our students undertake this course as a pathway to dietetics.
+Several graduates from this course have gained entry onto the MSc in Dietetics in the University of Limerick, Ulster University, or the University of Manchester in the UK.

 Entry requirements for CAO courses at IT Sligo are available for download below: